My Philosophy

 This means following our own unique path and giving our unique gifts, our ‘medicine’, into the waters of life, or else they will be lost forever.

-How can we BE more, not have more; how can we be of VALUE, rather than of success?
+How can we BE more, not have more; how can we enhance life, rather than take from it?

 The Path of Awakening - Cultivating present moment awareness.